CiaranCrowley/FYP/README.md

 ```

 ### In Xcode
-> NOTE:  I have no way of verifying proper functionality on IOS devices as I do not own a device with MAC OS
+> NOTE:  I have no way of verifying proper functionality on IOS as I do not own a device with MAC OS
 ```bash
 npx cap open ios
 ```
+***